webdetails/svg-component/to-create-new-plugins.md

 ## Maven configuration

-Maven works through a set of pom.xml files, placed under all the important directories, that help to recreate a hierarchy of artifacts; and a set of _assembly.xml_ files that will tell how we want our package to be assembled.
+Maven works through a set of pom.xml files, placed under all the important directories that help to recreate a hierarchy of artifacts; and a set of _assembly.xml_ files that will tell how we want our package to be assembled.

-A simple configuration on maven to meet your component requirements, using the same file structure that is created, will need changes on the main **pom.xml**, under the project's root directory.
+A simple configuration on maven to meet your component requirements, using the same file structure that is used on svg-component, will need changes on the main **pom.xml**, under the project's root directory.
 Here you will find the next variables to change:

 * **component.name**
 	* used to: